-Video Converter for Mac is a simple and versatile program that allows easy conversion of videos & audios from one format to another, and can extract audio tracks from a video and save in format you want.
+Video Converter is a simple and versatile program that allows easy conversion of videos & audios from one format to another with size limitation, and can extract audio tracks from a video and save in format you want.
 Even better, it gives you more advanced options to get full control over the output quality of video.

 To make things easier, the program comes with a large selection of ready-to-use presets designed for popular devices, multimedia players, game consoles, websites, apps and more.
 Besides, the program also has some filters for editing video, allowing you to trim, crop, rotate the video, add effects and watermarks, remove video noise and more.

-Open up the program, you'll see an easy-to-navigate interface where contains all the program's core features.
+Open up the program on your Mac, you'll see an easy-to-navigate interface where contains all the program's core features.
 You should have no trouble getting started.

 Head to top toolbar and select "Add File" button.
 In the dialog that opens, select the location of your video file(s) that you want to convert, and open it.
 Alternatively, simply start by dragging the movie file(s) and drop them into the program window.